pipobscure/pipobscure/_posts/2016-03-06-piplondon-its-tough-being-a-fox-theres-so.markdown

 ---
 layout: post
-title: "> It’s tough being a fox.
+title: "It’s tough being a fox.
 There’s so much sleeping to be done."
 date: 2016-03-06 15:07:25 Z
 tags: []
 ---